KQM-git/TCL/docs/evidence/characters/electro/keqing.md

 [YouTube](https://youtu.be/NODvk9cZsRA)

 **Significance:**
-Not Particularly significant in combat, but it is worth noting that this _can_ happen.
+Not particularly significant in combat, but it is worth noting that this _can_ happen.

 ### Keqing 360 no scope